 - Approachable – I’m easy to talk to and make every effort to make sure people don’t feel intimidated by me.
 New clients tell me they feel immediately at ease around me, and are comfortable asking questions and sharing the important details about their case.

 - Good-natured – I like to focus on the lighter side of things because I believe there is always a silver lining to any situation.
 I laugh easily and look for ways to make both life and work more fun and enjoyable.

-I chose to become an attorney because my own parents were caretakers for many elders in my family.
+I chose to become an elder law attorney because my own parents were caretakers for many elders in my family.
 I saw how difficult their job was and wanted the tools to be able to act as a valued guide for others who cared for elders.
 I was especially inspired by the elderly members of my family and felt a deep calling to dedicate my life to helping them.
 Honestly, the elderly are my favorite age group.
 I love connecting with them, listening to their stories and establishing lasting relationships with them.

 I believe that most people are kind and helpful.
 I was very close to my grandfather.
 He lived to be 95, and I learned a lot of my life lessons from him.
 As he got older, he found that he needed to ask for help more frequently.
 He discovered that perfect strangers would go out of their way to assist him.
 He always told me that even though it may not always seem that way, deep down people are good and kind.
 I believe that to this day.

 I can be the person that my clients rely on to take off the heavy burden of planning for the future or simplifying what can otherwise be a difficult and complex process.